bonamoogy/FolderFileSaver/README.md

    - m4a = appname/Audios
    - any extension = appname/Documents
 - Download images and resize width and height
-- Permission device
-   - Request Permission **request permission**
-   - Result Permission **result request permission**
 - Open Settings of device

 #### Android
-You need to request those permissions in AndroidManifest.xml in order the plugin to work
+You need to add those permissions in AndroidManifest.xml in order the plugin to work
 ```
 <uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"/>
 ```